What is a Directors Pension?

 Who is Eligible?

-With an Executive Pension both employees and employers can make contributions.
+With an Executive Pension, Company Directors, family members employed in the business, and key employees can contribution to the pension.
 Essentially, you can set up a pension for anyone employed by the company who is drawing a salary, including your spouse if they are a director.

 I am a Sole Trader, would it benefit me to change to a Limited Company?

 In practice, there are often cases where Sole Traders can become eligible for an Executive Pension by simply “incorporating” their activities (re-registering their company type); for example John Smith the engineer becomes John Smith Engineering Limited.

 Before changing, the first thing you should consider is the amount of income you are earning.
 As a successful business owner you are now at the point where your business is growing rapidly.
 At this point you may find that your tax bill is starting to pile up and you are looking for solutions to reduce your tax and maximize your wealth.

 If your income reaches the higher level of income tax threshold it will then make sense to take advantage of the useful tax benefits available through a company pension.
 This would be one solution for incorporating your business (refer to below benefits).

 What are the advantages of an Executive Pension over a Personal Pension?

 1. Company Directors often use Executive Pensions over Personal Pensions as the tax benefits are more attractive.
 For example, contributions made through the employer are far less restricted by age related limits than with member or employee contributions, and instead are related to the cost of providing retirement benefits based on “two thirds” of salary (where there is at least 10 years’ service at retirement).
 So, the scope for tax-deductible contributions are higher, and there is potential for a broader scope for tax free cash at retirement.